Pat Tanaka: El Gato and lower-card status (1996-1998)

 In 1996 Tanaka made a few brief appearances as the masked El Gato, most notably against Konnan, who successfully defended the WCW United States Heavyweight Championship against El Gato at The Great American Bash 1996 on June 16, 1996.

 Once again billed as Pat Tanaka, he lost to The Giant in an nWo-themed episode of WCW Saturday Night ("nWo Saturday Night", November 2, 1996).
 The match was pre-taped in an empty arena.

 As Tanaka, he notably used ring music that would later become the entrance theme of Bill Goldberg.

 Independent circuit (1998–2001)

 In 1999, Tanaka wrestled in Frontier Martial-Arts Wrestling.
 In 2001, Tanaka returned to New Japan as GOKU-DO.
 Tanaka also partnered with "High Profile" Dyan Night with his Manager Candilynn Lockhart, The Blonde Geisha, to become known as The New Orient Express.

 New Japan Pro-Wrestling (2001–2002)

 In 2001 and 2002, Tanaka toured Japan with New Japan Pro-Wrestling.

 Late career (2002–2021)

 In May 2005, Tanaka lost to Atsushi Miyamoto on an episode of Dory Funk's !Bang!
 TV from Florida.
 In August 2006, he began a series of short stints and one-off matches on the North American independent circuit, most recently losing to Ace Perry in March 2014 for Evolution Pro Wrestling in Clarksville, Indiana.
 In 2011, Tanaka became a referee for Micro Championship Wrestling in Hudson, Florida.
-Tanaka most recently wrestled as of 2021.
+Tanaka wrestled his last match in 2021.